mailshanx/nyc_data/README.md

 ```

 Let us evaluate our model's performance.
 This will use the data from January 2017 and
-Feb 2017 to evaluate the model performance in terms of RMSE:
+Feb 2017 to evaluate the model's performance on validation and test sets in terms of RMSE:

 ```bash
 make evaluate_model
 ```

-We can now use this tool for batch predictions:
+We are ready to use this tool for batch predictions:

 ```bash
 python -m src.models.batch_predict